wireless90/ProcessInjector.NET/ProcessInjector/.NET Startup Hooks/README.md

 ```

-Basically inside our `Initialize` static method, we have dumped our reverse shell code in it.
+Basically inside our `Initialize` static method, we are calling our `StartReverseShell` method.

-The full code example can also be retrieved in this repo under the `Hook` project.
+The full code example can also be retrieved in this repo under the `Startup Hook` project.

 Proceed to compile the project as a `Class Library` and we will end up with a `Hook.dll`.